vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 ### 4.3.
 Create active page

-To show the current active page, I use pure css and javascript.
+To show the current active page, I use pure CSS and JavaScript.
 The idea is to use the URL hash to detect which page is activated, such as `#page1`.

 ```jinja
 <div class="center">